 - Judging (J) or Perceiving (P)

-Understanding your individual personality type can help you determine what the best career path is for you.
+Understanding your individual personality type, along with your strengths and weaknesses, can help you determine what the best career path is for you.

 What Is the Myers-Briggs ESTJ Type?